This set of Biomedical Instrumentation Multiple Choice Questions & Answers (MCQs) focuses on “Intravascular Oximeters”.

 d) 90 sec

 Explanation: Instruments based on this automatic optical technique take about 30 s for completing the count.
 An accuracy of 2% is attainable.
-The instruments require about 1 ml of blood sample.
+The instruments require about 1 ml of the blood sample.

 Sanfoundry Global Education & Learning Series – Biomedical Instrumentation.